serverless/dashboard/docs/concepts/index.md

 To make instrumentaiton automatic we're launching a new Open Source effort called [Serverless Runtime](https://github.com/serverless/runtime).

-Serverless runtim is our collection of [Open Telemetry](https://opentelemtry.io) collectors we use to instrument a variety of computing platforms.
+Serverless runtime is our collection of [Open Telemetry](https://opentelemtry.io) collectors we use to instrument a variety of computing platforms.

 The fastest way to get started with Serverless Runtime is to use the version